metaversnova/AstraLink-Professional/README.md

 - Paste and save your webhook address instead of `"WEBHOOK HERE"` in AstraLink.py

-- Using a obfuscator is reccomended to bypass the AV.
+- Using a obfuscator is reccomended to bypass protections.

 - If the requirements aren't met then run `pip install -r requirements.txt`